KelyanDev/Homelab/cloud/README.md

 > - 4 GiB memory
 > - 40 GiB storage

-These are the initial steps regarding the installation of Nextcloud natively.
+These are the initial steps regarding the installation of Nextcloud.
+The installation is done by using the [Docker compose file](https://github.com/KelyanDev/Homelab/blob/main/cloud/docker-compose.yml) of this repository
 ```
 # Update packages:
 apt update && apt upgrade -y